-How long does azithromycin stay in your system after you finish taking it?
+How long does azithromycin stay in your system?

 Azithromycin will be in your system for around 15.5 days, after the last dose.